 Cupping to create new recipes solves problems and complaints from customers.
 Especially cupping helps control the QUALITY and STABILITY of coffee when delivered to customers.

-Some people may think that this is a simple process, and unnecessary.
-But hidden behind is an extremely complex skill that requires the Coffee Cupper to be very knowledgeable about coffee and have sharp senses to be able to feel the full flavor and taste of coffee.
-Coffee is roasted after 8 hours will start the cupping process.
-The cupping process includes 4 steps:
+Some people may think that this is a simple process and unnecessary.
+But hidden behind is a highly complex skill that requires the Coffee Cupper to be very knowledgeable about coffee and have sharp senses to feel coffee’s full flavor and taste.

-- Step 1: Take 8.5 grams of coffee beans to taste, grind coffee beans at medium level and put them in a cupping cup according to each type, smell the scent.
-Take notes and compare
+- Step 1: Take 8.5 grams of coffee beans to taste, grind coffee beans at medium level, put them in a cupping cup according to each type, smell the scent.
+Take notes and compare.